watem-sedem/rfactor/docs/contributing.rst

 - an environment with pinned versions of the dependencies (as defined in 'requirements.txt')
 - environments with the latest versions of the dependencies and different python versions

-A pull request can be merged when the unit tests and documentation build pass on the pinned environment.
-If the unit tests and documentation build fail on the latest versions of the dependencies, we will create a new issue to update the code to be compatible with the latest versions of the dependencies.